wezm/wezm.net/v2/content/posts/2024/tiny-cdn/index.md

 To provision the servers I used some some [pyinfra] code I'd written previously to automate the installation of [Chimera Linux] in virtual machines.
-I picked Chimera Linux because I like it and it's easy to do minimal installs with just the things I want, and nothing more.
+I picked Chimera Linux because I like it and it's easy to do minimal installs with just the things I want.
 There were some other benefits described later on too.

-The basic steps for provisioning are:
+The basic steps for provisioning were:

 1. Boot from the ISO and login as `root`
 2. Bootstrap ssh access to the live environment with [xdotool]: